Lonnie Mack: Career

 Mack's career-long pattern of switching and mixing within the entire range of white and black Southern roots music genres made him "as difficult to market as he was to describe."
 He enjoyed periods of significant commercial success as a rock artist in the 1960s and 1980s, but was mostly absent from the rock spotlight for two long stretches of his career (1971–1984 and 1991–2004), during which he continued to perform, mostly in small venues, as a roots-rock "cult figure".
 In the end, his "influence and standing among musicians far exceeded his (commercial) success."

 In 1954, at age 13, Mack dropped out of school after a fight with a teacher.
 Large and mature-looking for his age, he obtained a counterfeit ID and began performing professionally in bars around Cincinnati with a band led by drummer Hoot Smith.
 As a 14-year-old professional electric guitarist in 1955, he "was earning $300. per week—more than most workers in the area's casket and whiskey factories."
 At 15, he was performing on local TV with his band, the Twilighters.
 He played guitar on several low-circulation recordings in the late 1950s.

 In the early 1960s he became a session guitarist with Fraternity Records, a small Cincinnati label.
-In 1963, he recorded two hit singles for Fraternity, the proto-blues-rock guitar instrumentals "Memphis" and "Wham!"
-He soon recorded additional tunes to flesh out his debut album, The Wham of that Memphis Man (1963).
-Mack made some notable recordings later, particularly in the 1980s, but his 1963 debut album is widely considered the centerpiece of his career.
+In 1963, he recorded two hit singles for Fraternity, the proto-blues-rock guitar instrumentals "Memphis" and "Wham!".
+He soon recorded additional tunes to flesh out his debut album, The Wham of that Memphis Man.
+Mack made some notable recordings later, particularly in the 1980s, but his debut album (released October 1963) is widely considered the centerpiece of his career.
 It became a perennial critics' favorite: